flybywiresim/docs/docs/simbridge/remote-displays/remote-mcdu.md

 You can hold the CLR key for >1.5sec to clear all of the scratchpad's content as it is possible in the cockpit itself.

 Changes done in the MCDU Web Interface will be reflected immediately in the cockpit and vice versa.
 Any change in the cockpit will be immediately shown in the MCDU Web Interface.

+!!! info "Notice"
+    You can combine several slash commands to get combined effects.
+For example `/fullscreen/sound` will enable sound *and* fullscreen modes.

 ### Fullscreen Display